DefconQ/defconQ/my-website/blog/2024-10-29-nyse/index.md

 ## Next Steps

 So, what are your next steps?
 It's clear that learning KDB/Q can provide you with a significant competitive advantage, especially if you’re starting from scratch.
 Luckily, I’ve just released the most comprehensive KDB/Q study plan ever created.
 This unprecedented study plan caters to a wide range of needs—whether you're an aspiring KDB/Q developer, a mainstream developer who needs to work with KDB/Q, a quant or quant developer focused on building efficient business logic in KDB/Q, a data or business analyst trying to make sense and looking to interpret data, or a manager overseeing a team of developers wanting to grasp the KDB/Q stack.
 There’s something here for everyone.
-So don’t hesitate—check it out here!
+So don’t hesitate, check it out here!

 Find my unprecedented KDB/Q study plan [here](https://www.defconq.tech/docs/studyPlan/intro)